Immigration compliance support for UK business

 If your business has received a category B rating we can assist you to effectively implement any recommended action plan in order for your full licence category rating to be reinstated.

-In the event that your licence has been suspended or revoked we can assist you by way of Judicial Review.
-We at Mann’s Solutions have comprehensive experience in challenges decisions made by the Home Office.
+In the event that a licence has been suspended or revoked we can assist by way of Judicial Review.
+Moreover, we at Mann’s Solutions have comprehensive experience in challenges decisions made by the Home Office.
 We can help make a difference.

 What do I need to report to the Home Office